cybozu/bugbounty/rulebook/en/rulebook.md

 ===
 # 0. Preface
 The Cybozu Bug Bounty Program (hereafter called "this program") is a system intended to early discover and remove zero-day vulnerabilities that might exist in services provided by Cybozu.
 Under this program, people who discover vulnerabilities and report them to us (hereafter called "reporters") will be paid a reward as a token of our gratitude for cooperating to help us improve the quality of our services.
+In the event of any discrepancies between the Japanese version and the English version, the Japanese version shall prevail.

 # 1. Services That Are Applicable for Testing
 Please refer to the following page for the services that are subject to testing under this program. [https://cybozu.co.jp/products/bug-bounty/en/](https://cybozu.co.jp/products/bug-bounty/)